 The 10 best hiking trails around Australia

-Fresh air, a feeling of solitude, and gorgeous natural surroundings.
-Here are some of the most picturesque hiking trails to tackle.
+Here are some of the most picturesque hiking trails around Australia.

 The transition from winter to spring in the vast Australian mountains and forests provides us with some of the most spectacular landscapes in the world.
 Surrounded by melting snow and ice and the colour, fertility and wonder of native flora and fauna, spring is the perfect time to get back to nature.